Permutation Weighting: Extended LaLonde simulation results

 \section{Extended LaLonde simulation results}

-Figure~\ref{fig:lalonde_extra} provides additional results for the LaLonde data generating process described in greater depth in appendix~\ref{app:lalonde_dgp}.
+Figure~\ref{fig:lalonde_extra} provides additional results for the LaLonde data generating process.
 In these results, we show bias and accuracy for a weighting-only model (replicated from the main body), a direct-method model (incorporating case-weights generated by the various methods) and a \citep{kennedy2016doublerobust} style double robust estimator.
 In these plots, a linear propensity score model is left off of the plots as it performs so much more poorly that the x-axis is greatly skewed.